pewtrusts/cape-town/src/views/text/text.md

 All three U.N. agencies have recognized the benefits of the aforementioned instruments in tackling illegal, unreported, and unregulated fishing and associated social issues.

-The map below shows which nations have ratified each treaty.
-Select countries from the list below to learn more.
+The map below shows which [U.N.
+Member States](http://www.un.org/en/member-states/) have ratified each treaty.
+Enter a specific country to learn more.
 </div>